Brazil economy stuck in doldrums as Rousseff seeks re-election

 Many economists say that only an ambitious overhaul of Brazil's complex tax code and other structural reforms could return the economy to its glory days of 2002-10, when GDP often grew better than 5 percent a year.

 Friday's GDP result was in line with market expectations in a Reuters poll.
-For a breakdown of Brazil's GDP data by sector, see.
-For economists' remarks on the GDP figures see.
+For a breakdown of Brazil's GDP data by sector, see [ID:nL1N0OF2EE].
+For economists' remarks on the GDP figures see [ID:L1N0OG0OH].

 (Editing by Todd Benson and W Simon)